What is a bank bailout?

 This led to the Great Recession, a period of economic decline that lasted from December 2007 to June 2009.
 In 2008, the federal government created the Troubled Asset Relief Program (TARP), a $700 billion government bailout designed to keep troubled banks and other companies in operation.

-Through the TARP, around $245 billion in taxpayer money was used to stabilize more than 700 banks.
+Through TARP, around $245 billion in taxpayer money was used to stabilize more than 700 banks.
 As part of the plan, the government bought preferred stock in troubled banks such as Bank of America, Citigroup, Goldman Sachs, J.P.
 Morgan, Morgan Stanley, Wells Fargo, Bank of New York Mellon and State Street Bank.

 Most of the investments have since been resolved, and the government made a profit off of many of them.

-Savings & loan crisis
+Savings & loan crisis of 1989

 Also known as thrifts, savings and loan associations (S&Ls) focus mainly on lending that finances residential properties — often in their local communities.
-In the 1980s and 1990s, many of the nation’s S&Ls failed as a result of their heavy investment in junk bonds as well as the negative impacts of double-digit inflation.
+In the 1980s and 1990s, many of the nation’s S&Ls failed as a result of their heavy investment in junk bonds, as well as the negative impacts of double-digit inflation.

 S&Ls were hurt in the 1980s by legislation that capped the interest rates they could impose on deposits and loans, leading depositors to seek out other banks for higher returns.
 A recession resulted in fewer people applying for mortgage loans, and many S&Ls were not able to stay afloat by relying on their relatively small numbers of low-interest mortgages.